Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 While the general rules of the road are a great starting point, traffic laws can have slight variations from state to state.
 If you’re driving in Southwest Missouri, it’s essential to understand the specific regulations that apply here.
 Knowing the local rules not only keeps you safe but also protects your rights if you’re ever involved in an accident.
 Think of it as having a home-field advantage—you know the playbook and can anticipate what other drivers should be doing.

-Missouri’s Right-of-Way Laws
+A Quick Look at Missouri’s Right-of-Way Laws

 In Missouri, the rules for uncontrolled intersections are straightforward.
 The law states that when two vehicles arrive at an intersection at the same time, the driver on the left must yield to the driver on the right.
 Pedestrians are also a top priority.
 Drivers are required to yield to anyone in a crosswalk or at an intersection, so it’s crucial to stay vigilant in areas with foot traffic.
 This is especially true at four-way stops that include a crosswalk, where all cars must wait for pedestrians to cross safely.
 Understanding Missouri’s right-of-way laws is a key part of defensive driving and helps prevent confusion on the road.